Thompson Sampling Algorithms for Cascading Bandits: Linear generalization

 Here the big $O$ notation depends only on $\lambda$. \end{theorem}

+The upper bound in Theorem~\ref{cascadeTS_thm:mainLin} diminishes when $\lambda$ grows.
 Recall that for {\sc CascadeLinUCB}, \cite{ZongNSNWK16} derived an upper bound in the form of $\tilde{O}(Kd\sqrt{T} )$; and for Thompson sampling applied to linear contextual bandits, \cite{AgrawalG13b} proved a high probability regret bound of $\tilde{O}(d^{3/2}\sqrt{T} )$.
 Our result is a factor $\sqrt{d}$ worse than the bound on {\sc CascadeLinUCB}.
 However, our bound matches that of Thompson sampling for contextual bandits with $K=1$ up to log factors.
+As \cite{ZongNSNWK16} proposed {\sc CascadeLinTS} without analysis, we are the first to analyze a Thompson sampling algorithm for the linear cascading bandit setting.
+Different from {\sc CascadeLinTS}, the agent needs to choose a parameter $\lambda$ for \algCasLin.
+As shown in Line 5 of Algorithm~\ref{cascadeTS_alg:casLinTS'}, we apply $\lambda$ to scale the variance of Thompson samples.
+We see that when the given set of feature vectors are ``well-conditioned'', i.e., the set of feature vectors of optimal items and suboptimal items are far away from each other in the feature space $[0,1]^d$, then the agent should should choose a small $\lambda$ to simulate exploitation.
+Otherwise, a large $\lambda$ encourages more exploration.

-Now we provide a proof sketch of Theorem~\ref{thm:mainLin}, which is similar to that of Theorem~\ref{thm:main}.
-More details are given in Appendix~\ref{sec:proofs}.
+Now we provide a proof sketch of Theorem~\ref{cascadeTS_thm:mainLin}, which is similar to that of Theorem~\ref{cascadeTS_thm:main}.
+More details are given in Appendix~\ref{cascadeTS_sec:proofs}.

 To begin with, we observe that a certain noise random variable possesses the sub-Gaussian property~(same as Appendix A.1. of \cite{filippi2010parametric}), and we assume $x(i)$ is bounded for each~$i$: